 This discussion has omitted Type Ia supernovae.
 That is because we think they have a "fuse" that must burn before they explode.
 As discussed in Chapter 6, we do not understand the binary evolution that leads to the explosion of a white dwarf as a Type Ia supernova.
-All the indications are, however, that considerable time must pass before these binary processes, perhaps the evolution of the smaller-mass companion, perhaps the decay of orbits through emission of gravitational radiation, lead to the explosion.
+All the indications are, however, that considerable time must pass, a billion years or more in most cases, before these binary processes, perhaps the evolution of the smaller-mass companion, perhaps the decay of orbits through emission of gravitational radiation, lead to the explosion.
 That Type Ia supernovae have a long fuse compared to Type II means that when supernovae begin to explode at the end of the Dark Ages, they should all be due to the collapse of the cores of massive stars.
 There should be no thermonuclear explosions of white dwarfs and hence no Type Ia.